 Group("chat-{}".format(message.channel_session['room'])).discard(message.reply_channel)

-also route this defintion to routing.py . your routing.py file should look like this.
+also route this defintion to routing.py .

 from channels.routing import route